HoussemDellai/aks-course/01_docker_dotnet/Readme.md

 ENTRYPOINT ["dotnet", "WebApp.dll"]
 ```

-Note that in this Dockerfile, we are using 2 different docker images.
-One is used to build the application (sdk).
-And a second one is used to run the app (aspnet).
+Note that in this Dockerfile, we are using two different docker images.
+1. SDK image is used to build the application (sdk).
+The commands `dotnet restore`, `dotnet build` and `dotnet publish` will run inside this container.
+This will generate the application package.
+2. Dotnet image is used to run the application when it is deployed.
+It contains the dotnet runtime (but not the SDK) in addition to the application package.
+The application package generated in the SDK image, will be copied to the dotnet image.
+That is why you see the `COPY` operation.

+> SDK image is heavy because it contains the dotnet SDK tools required to build dotnet apps.
+SDK is required only during build-time, not during the run of the container.

+> It is highly recommended to keep only the minimum tools required to run the container.
+Youshould remove any unecessary features.
+That is better for security as it reduces the attack surface.
+And it keeps the image very lightweight which enhaces the pull or download time of the image from the registry.

-## 2) Build docker image
+## 2. Build docker image

 Let's first make sure that we have Docker up and running: